nealcaren/crisis-and-opportunity-books/books/home-to-harlem/home-to-harlem.md

 She got up and went into an adjoining room.
-When she returned an attractively made-up brown girl followed her carrying a tray with glasses and a bottle of champagne....
-The cork hit the ceiling, bang!
+When she returned an attractively made-up brown girl followed her carrying a tray with glasses and a bottle of champagne.<span class="three-dots"></span>The cork hit the ceiling, bang!
 And deftly the woman herself poured the foaming liquor without a wasted drop.